GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	everything from all remotes.

 remote.NAME.enableBatchedRefs
-:	Choose whether the batch-apply-object endpoint is enabled.
-	If you set this to `true`, then there will be a single call to the batch-apply-object endpoint with all the refs from the batch ref update included.
-The default behaviour means one call to the apply object(s) endpoint per ref.

-	*NOTE*: the default value is only needed for backwards compatibility to allow migrating transparently to the latest pull-replication plugin version.
-Once the migration is over, this value should be set to `true` to leverage the performance improvements introduced by the `batch-apply-object` API.
+:	Keep the synchronous replication actions together as a single call
+	with all the refs included in the batch ref update.

 > *NOTE*: if any ref from a single batch matches [replication.syncRefs](#replication.syncRefs)
 > filter, all refs in that batch are going to be fetched synchronously as
 > a single git fetch operation.

-	By default, false.
+	By default, true.

 Directory `replication`
 --------------------